laanwj/etna_viv/doc/kernel_interface.md

 User signal API
 ----------------
 Command `USER_SIGNAL` is used for synchronization signals between the kernel and userspace driver.

+Note: the contents in this section only apply as-is if the kernel was *not* compiled with `USE_NEW_LINUX_SIGNAL`.
+If this flag was set, then a posix real-time signal will be used to notify the process of incoming signals, and the `USER_SIGNAL_WAIT` is a no-op.

 The subcommands are: